Piocreat G12 Pellet 3D Printer: Industrial FGF 3D Printing Machine with Large Build Volume

 The G12 FGF runs on 220V AC with a rated power of 7000W.
 It requires a 3-core, 4 mm² power cable connected to a circuit breaker in the machine’s cabinet and plugged into a grounded outlet rated for at least 30A.

-Piocreat G12 3D printer's emergency stop button and power cable with visible branding in an industrial setting.
+Piocreat G12 3D printer's side with emergency stop button and part of a compressor in an industrial setting.

 What comes included in the box with Piocreat G12?